Educational Leadership Program

 Dr. Robert Moraghan is the Director of the Educational Leadership Programs at Stony Brook University.
 He also teaches two courses each semester in the Ed Leadership Programs.
 These courses include School Law, Ed Leadership Practices, and the Research Project Seminar.

 Dr. Moraghan joined the Stony Brook faculty in 1990 and, working with Dr. Jerry Malcome, developed the Educational Leadership Programs in 1993-94.
 Dr. Moraghan retired from the Tuckahoe Common School District in 1993 where he had served as Superintendent since 1983.
-He has spent the past forty-seven years serving as a teacher (Jericho Public Schools), Assistant Principal (Three Village School District), Principal, District Director of Pupil Personnel and Special Education Services (Carle Place School), Superintendent (Tuckahoe CSD) Interim, Superintendent (Oysterponds UFSD) and University instructor and Program Director (Stony Brook University.)
+He has spent the past fifty-four years serving as a teacher (Jericho Public Schools), Assistant Principal (Three Village School District), Principal, District Director of Pupil Personnel and Special Education Services (Carle Place School), Superintendent (Tuckahoe CSD) Interim, Superintendent (Oysterponds UFSD) and University instructor and Program Director (Stony Brook University).

 Bob received his undergraduate degree from the State University of New York at Cortland, his Master’s degree from C.W.
 Post College of Long Island University, and his doctoral degree from St. John’s University.
 He holds NYS Certification as a: School District Administrator (SDA), School Administrator and Supervisor (SAS), Principal, Kindergarten and Common Branch Teacher, and Teacher of Social Studies.